DanielTromp/ResumeAI/code_review_recommendations.md

 This document contains recommendations for improving the ResumeAI codebase by identifying and addressing redundant components, unused modules, and other code efficiency opportunities.

-## 1. Redundant Requirements Files
+## 1. DONE - Redundant Requirements Files

 **Issue**: Multiple requirements files exist across the project, leading to potential version conflicts and maintenance challenges.